keshavln/pi05-finetuned-pick-place/README.md

-# Fine Tuning π0.5 in a Custom Robosuite Environment
+# Fine Tuning the π0.5 VLA for a Complex Desk Environment

 ## Overview